-- 1/4 cup Salsa Lizano, or Worcestershire sauce + 1 tsp ground cumin**
+- 2-3 tbsp Salsa Lizano, or Worcestershire sauce + 1/2 tsp ground cumin**

-- 3 cups cooked white rice, preferably chilled overnight
+- 3 cups day old cooked white rice***

 - 1/2 cup finely chopped fresh cilantro

-- Heat the olive oil in a large saute pan set over medium heat.
-Add the onion, garlic, bell pepper and salt and cook until soft and fragrant, about 6 to 8 minutes.
+- Heat the olive oil in a large skillet or saute pan set over medium heat.
+Add the onion, garlic, bell pepper and thyme and cook until soft and fragrant, about 5 minutes.

-- Add the cooked beans, reserved cooking liquid (if using canned, add beans and liquid – do not drain) and Salsa Lizano (or Worcestershire and cumin), stirring to combine.
-Simmer for 5 minutes, until slightly thickened and about half of the liquid is evaporated.
+- Add the cooked beans in their cooking liquid (if using canned, add beans and liquid – do not drain), Salsa Lizano (or Worcestershire and cumin), and hot sauce if using.
+Stir to combine and simmer for a few minutes, until practically all the liquid is evaporated.

-- Add cooked rice, stir well and continue cooking until most of the liquid is absorbed but not completely gone, about 5 minutes.
+- Add cooked rice, stir well until the rice is completely coated and continue cooking until heated through, about 3 minutes.

 - Remove from heat, fish out thyme sprigs and stir in chopped cilantro.